Jarlotee/jarlotee.github.io/_posts/2016-01-09-the-journey-to-build-once.md

 - SemVer
 ---

-Not too long ago my coworker [David] mentioned how we could drive improvement and flexibility in our build pipeline by decoupling our build process from our target environments.
+Not too long ago my coworker [David Diehl] mentioned how we could drive improvement and flexibility in our build pipeline by decoupling our build process from our target environments.

 Let me unpack that a little...